codecentric/gopass-ui/README.md

 ### Platform notice

-We'll only test the MacOS builds and **are not able to offer support support for Linux and Windows releases**.
+We'll only test the MacOS builds and **are not able to offer support for Linux and Windows releases**.
 We are happy to review your pull requests addressing any of such issues.

 ## Issues